 In your group, using the case summary and notes from Oral Arguments, discuss the following and, as needed, write down responses.
 What did you agree with or disagree with from each attorney?
-What were some of the questions from the judges?
-How would you decide the case? now would you decide the case.
-After your discussion, take a vote within the group whether the judgesshould side with the appellant or appellee.
+What were some of the questions from the justices?
+How would you decide the case?
+After your discussion, take a vote within the group whether the justices should side with the appellant or appellee.
 The majority is responsible for a majority opinion; the minority is responsible for a dissenting opinion.
 Then discuss with the class.